COMPOUNDS UNIQUE TO OUR COUNTRY

 iMed is South Africa’s first privately owned forensic toxicology laboratory.
 We feature state-of-the-art automation of results, and offer the easiest and fastest shipping and handling of samples.

-iMed was recently accredited by the South African National Accreditation System (SANAS) in accordance with the recognized International Standard ISO/IEC 17025.
+iMed is accredited by the South African National Accreditation System (SANAS) in accordance to the recognized International Standard ISO/IEC 17025 under Forensic Laboratory field according to accreditation schedule F0005.
 This accreditation demonstrates technical competence for a defined scope and the operation of a laboratory quality management system.

 SANAS is the only organization authorized by the South African government to perform accreditation of laboratory facilities.
 Its purpose is to help maintain stringent standards that protect the health and safety of South Africa’s citizens, including the assessment of each laboratory’s testing, calibration and verification capabilities.
 Certification of iMed Laboratories by SANAS is a resounding endorsement of our commitment to excellence and accuracy.